PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 `2.001576066017151`, with RMSE `1.2972128029177183` and cosine similarity `0.9616353624777596`.

+The now-fixed DynamicQuantizeLinear implementation was mechanically moved to `op_builders/dynamic_quantize.py`, a dedicated 391-line op-family module.
+The legacy combined `op_builders/quantized.py` shrinks from 3,235 to 2,850 lines.
+The public builder import and registry dispatch remain unchanged.
+A normalized ModelIR fingerprint covering all operators, tensor metadata, constants, options, and quantization fields is identical at `d97cba6` and after the move:
+`a83d642e4aa7903f9b34495fec2c1edb5ff8779ba6735bedde382578152657f5`
+(22 operators, 27 tensors).
+The architecture regression keeps this family module below 2,000 lines and verifies that the implementation is absent from the legacy file.

 `campp_vin.onnx` is promoted from an historical accuracy failure to a normal pass.
 Its concretized dynamic-time artifact fails during XNNPACK reshape preparation, so isolated evaluation now retries once, sequentially, with the